 Now that you’ve got a website, local connections, and maybe even a few news pieces on your craft or business, you can send more people to your website.
 And how do you do that?

 14. Keep sending people you know and don’t know to your website

 Tell everyone to visit it.
 Post about it on social media, and show everyone all you have to offer.

 These usually fall under a technical name called SEO (which stands for Search Engine Optimisation).
 It basically involves making your website, social media accounts, and everything online for you to show closer to to the top (or at the top of the first page) of Google and other search engine results.

 If you haven’t got thousands to invest, or want to start of with a smaller and straightforward approach (like most startup businesses, hobbyists, and similar) get in touch with us.
 We offer a straightforward simple service to position your website and your social media accounts, to get more attention and rank up to the 1st page on Google.
 Interested?
-It starts at only A$99 Contact us when you’re ready.
+Contact us when you’re ready.

 16. Add online shopping features to your website

 Do you want people to buy your services or your craft from you direct?
 Will you offer delivery, pick-up, or let your visitors download stuff straight to their computer?
 Whatever you have, however you want to sell it, we offer a solution for that too.
 If you want to sell direct from your website, we can add shopping and payment functionality to your website easily.
 Want to know more? – press here.
 Or ready to get started?
 Contact us.